MichalLytek/type-graphql/docs/subscriptions.md

 ## Using a custom PubSub system

-By default, TypeGraphQL use simple `PubSub` system from `grapqhl-subscriptions` which is based on EventEmitter.
+By default, TypeGraphQL uses a simple `PubSub` system from `grapqhl-subscriptions` which is based on EventEmitter.
-This solution has a big drawback in that it will works correctly only when we have a single instance (process) of our Node.js app.
+This solution has a big drawback in that it will work correctly only when we have a single instance (process) of our Node.js app.

-For better scalability we'll want to use one of the [PubSub implementations](<(https://github.com/apollographql/graphql-subscriptions#pubsub-implementations)>) backed by an external store.
-It might be e.g. Redis with the [`graphql-redis-subscriptions`](https://github.com/davidyaha/graphql-redis-subscriptions) package.
+For better scalability we'll want to use one of the [`PubSub implementations`](https://github.com/apollographql/graphql-subscriptions#pubsub-implementations) backed by an external store like Redis with the [`graphql-redis-subscriptions`](https://github.com/davidyaha/graphql-redis-subscriptions) package.

 All we need to do is create an instance of PubSub according to the package instructions and then provide it to the TypeGraphQL `buildSchema` options: